J535D165/datahugger/README.md

 # Datahugger - Where DOI :open_hands: Data

-> The easiest way to get from DOI to data!

 Datahugger is a tool to download scientific datasets, software and code from a large number of repositories based on their DOI [(wiki)](https://en.wikipedia.org/wiki/Digital_object_identifier) or URL.
 With Datahugger, you can improve the reproducibility of your analysis and eliminitate manual downloading of data for your research.
 Datahugger provides a straightforward [Python interface](#download-with-python) as well as an intuitive [Command Line Interface](#download-with-command-line) (CLI).

 ## Supported repositories